Skip Navigation: Avoid going through Home page links and jump straight to content

 Obtaining the SPICE Toolkit

-To meet NASA/JPL requirements and to better ensure getting the correct products, persons wishing a copy of the SPICE Toolkit should obtain it from this web site or from an official NASA flight project distribution.
+To meet NASA/JPL requirements and to better ensure getting the correct products, persons wishing a copy of the NAIF-supported SPICE Toolkit or any auxiliary utility programs should obtain it/them from this web site or from an official NASA flight project distribution.
 (Also see "Toolkit Redistribution" below.)

 Toolkit Redistribution

-Redistribution of the complete Toolkit is prohibited without prior clearance from NAIF.
-However, including the appropriate SPICE library modules and relevant SPICE Toolkit programs and allied User Guides as part of a package supporting a customer-built SPICE-based tool is entirely valid.
+Redistribution of the unmodified SPICE Toolkit, such as from a mirror site, is prohibited without prior, written clearance from the NAIF manager.
+However, including the SPICE Toolkit modules (source and object code), documentation, and relevant SPICE Toolkit programs and allied User Guides as part of a package supporting a customer-built SPICE-based tool is entirely appropriate.
+This includes providing a new 3rd party interface to the SPICE Toolkit, subject to the relevant rules listed elsewhere on this webpage.

 Modifications to SPICE Code